sabouaram/data2vid/README.md

 # data2vid

-data2vid is a proof-of-concept (PoC) Go module that provides a command-line interface (CLI) for encoding arbitrary data files (such as PDF, JPEG, ZIP, TXT, etc.) into MP4 video files (black & white noise video) and subsequently decoding them back to their original form.
+data2vid is a proof-of-concept (PoC) Go module that demonstrates a novel approach to steganography: encoding arbitrary data files (PDF, JPEG, ZIP, TXT, etc.) directly into MP4 video streams (as black & white noise), and decoding them back to their exact original form.

 The tool works by converting raw binary data directly into mp4 video black & white frames.